Power to waive, reduce, remit and refund subscription regulations

 Life membership shall be granted in accordance with one of the following conditions:

-The life membership fee shall be a sum equal to twice the subscription payable by a member whose registered address is in continental Europe.
+The life membership fee shall be one and a half times the 2017 annual subscription fee payable by a member.

 Applications are invited by the members’ registrar before 31 March in the year to which the subscription applies but no application shall be considered in respect of previous years.